UA-NASA-Robotics/jetson-nano-communication/README.md

 ## Contact & Help

-To get assistance when working with this repository, don't hesitate to get in touch with any of the respository contributors using the contact information provided in their profiles <br>
+To get assistance when working with this repository, don't hesitate to get in touch with any of the repository contributors using the contact information provided in their profiles <br>